- Accepts bad credit

 Jora Credit Requirements & Application Information

-Jora Credit loses points for not having a pre-qualification process.
-To apply for a loan from Jora Credit, you’ll need to submit an application online.
-Jora says most applicants get a decision in minutes.
-They do not accept joint applications.
+- Ways to apply: To apply for a loan from Jora Credit, you’ll need to submit an application online.

 Jora Credit Reviews & Transparency

-- Consumer Financial Protection Bureau: There is no complaint information available on Jora Credit.
+- Consumer Financial Protection Bureau: There is no complaint information available for Jora Credit.

 - Transparency: It’s easy to look up interest rates by state on Jora Credit’s website, and they are clear about what it takes to apply.
 Jora gets high marks for transparency as a result.